micmejia/bible-dump/NKJV/Leviticus/Lev 5.md

 ###### 1
-'If a person sins in hearing the utterance of an oath, and _is_ a witness, whether he has seen or known _of the matter_--if he does not tell _it_, he bears [^a]guilt.
+'If a person sins in hearing the utterance of an oath, and _is_ a witness, whether he has seen or known _of the matter_--if he does not tell _it_, he bears guilt.

 ###### 2
 'Or if a person touches any unclean thing, whether _it is_ the carcass of an unclean beast, or the carcass of unclean livestock, or the carcass of unclean creeping things, and he is unaware of it, he also shall be unclean and guilty.